mindspore-ai/docs/install/mindspore_cpu_mac_install_source_en.md

   conda create -c conda-forge -n mindspore_py310 -c conda-forge python=3.10.20 conda activate mindspore_py310
   ```

+## Python requirements Confirmation

+In Python environment which MindSpore will be built upon, ensure that the following packages are installed:

+- Ensure that [wheel 0.32.0 or later](https://pypi.org/project/wheel/) is installed.
+Use `conda install wheel` if it's not installed.

+- Ensure that [PyYAML](https://pypi.org/project/pyyaml/) (>=6.0 and <= 6.0.2) is installed.
+Use `conda install pyyaml` if it's not installed.

+- Ensure that [autoconf](https://ftp.gnu.org/gnu/autoconf/) is installed.
+Use `brew install autoconf` if it's not installed.

+- Ensure that [Numpy](https://pypi.org/project/numpy/) (>=1.19.3 and <= 1.26.4) is installed.
+Use `conda install numpy` if it's not installed.

 ## Downloading Source Code from Code Repository